data-science-with-r/data-tidying-import-project/README.md

 >
 > ###

-> This is the final project for course 2.
+> This is the final project for course 2: data tidying and importing.
 This will not be graded, and is
 > intended to provide you with the opportunity to test the skills you’ve
 > acquired throughout the course in a less structured environment.
 > This project is also structured for you to host on a webpage and link as proof of work on your resume or CV.